MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/10-OrgData-Retrieving-Org-Data-Microsoft-Graph.md

         - Visit https://outlook.com and login using your Microsoft 365 Developer tenant credentials.
         - Select **New mail**.
         - Enter your personal email address in the **To** field.
-        - Enter *New order placed for Adatum Corporation* for the subject.
-        - Enter *Please review the latest order.* for the body.
+        - Enter *New order placed for Adatum Corporation* for the subject and anything you'd like for the body.
         - Select **Send**.

         :::image type="content" source="../media/add-email-outlook.png" alt-text="Adding an Email in Outlook":::